-The Scientific Council met at the Keddy's Dartmouth Inn, 9 Braemar Drive, Dartmouth, Nova Scotia, Canada during 5-19 June 1996, to consider the various matters listed in its agenda.
+The Scientific Council met at the Keddy's Dartmouth Inn, 9 Braemar Drive, Dartmouth, Nova Scotia, Canada during 5-19 June 1996, to consider the various matters listed in its agenda (see Agenda, Appendix V).

 Representatives attended from Canada, Denmark (in respect of Faroe Islands and Greenland), European Union (France, Germany, Portugal, Spain and United Kingdom), Japan, Russian Federation and the United States of America.
 The Assistant Executive Secretary was in attendance.